ghabs/notes.bengoldhaber/_posts/2020-05-17-ai-vignettes.md

 - [Skin Deep](https://bengoldhaber.com/posts/skin-deep/)
 - [Terms of Service](https://bengoldhaber.com/posts/tos/)

 I don't think either will be wining a Hugo, but I quite enjoyed the experience and I do think I gained something valuable from trying to **actually** visualize and conceive of what dramatic development in AI could look like (even with the entertainment bias I added).
-I don't think that this type of fiction writing should be compared to rigorous forecasts - it serves a different purpose, and it would be bad if stories - even if they're smart stories, replaced more formalized models.
-Rather I think it's a good way to get an intuitive feel for the models.
-An additional approach, that Daniel Kojokatjlo came up with, is generating random parameters for a model of technology development, and then post-hoc explaining in fictious prose how that trend happened
+I don't think that this type of fiction writing should be compared to rigorous forecasts.
+They serves a different purpose, and it would be bad if stories, even smart stories, replaced more formalized models.
+Rather it's a good way to get an intuitive feel for what the models predict.
+Taking this approach a step further, Daniel Kojokatjlo proposes generating random parameters for a model of technology development, and then post-hoc explaining in fictious prose how that trend happened.

 I recommend setting a 60 minute timer and taking a crack at it yourself!